Finding a Roommate

 You can sign in to roomsurf using your Facebook account.
 In order to enter the UCF network on roomsurf for free, use the key UCFHousing on the security page.

-Please note that Roomsurf is available to all UCF students, so you should verify that your potential roommate match has the same type of UCF Housing agreement as you.
+Roomsurf is available to all UCF students, so you should verify that your potential roommate has the same type of UCF Housing agreement as you.
 If you find a roommate, make sure to exchange NIDs and input that information into your myUCF Preferences page prior to the deadline listed on the Preferences page in the myUCF housing application.
 If you do not have a specific roommate to request, you will be randomly assigned a roommate.

 Entering Roommate Preference in myUCF